MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 #### Task 7 – Test the retention policy for deleting content (optional)

-In this task you will test the retention policy for deleting content from the **Teams Rollout** team after a day.
+In this task, you will test the retention policy for deleting content from the **Teams Rollout** team after a day.
 Before you can see the retention policy taking any effect, you must create some conversation content in the team.

 **Note:** Because you need to wait for 24 hours till the retention policy deletes anything, this task is marked as optional.
-After creating content in the Teams Rollout team, you need to return to this task after waiting 24 hours to see the retention policies effect.
+After creating content in the Teams Rollout team, you need to return to this task after waiting 24 hours to see the retention policy's effect.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.

-2. Open the Teams desktop client from the taskbar, where you are still signed in as **Alex Wilber**.
+2. Open the Teams, desktop client, from the taskbar, where you are still signed in as **Alex Wilber**.

 3. Select the **Teams Rollout** team and the **General** channel.